imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 ## Formatting

 Formatting issues are the most contentious but the least important.
-People may prefer different formatting styles, so when another developer or person reads the same code, it may take some time for him to grasp if he is not accustomed to the same formatting style.
+People may prefer different formatting styles, so when another developer or person reads the same code, it may take some time for them to grasp if he is not accustomed to the same formatting style.
 It will be easier if everyone formats their documents the same way.

 Go takes an unusual approach and lets the machine take care of most formatting issues.
 The Go compiler comes with a standard formatting tool called `go fmt`.
-This tool reads a Go programme and automatically formats it with consistent indentation, alignment, and comment retention or adjustment to match a standard style.
+This tool reads a Go programe and automatically formats it with consistent indentation, alignment, and comment retention or adjustment to match a standard style.

 Next time, whenever you share your code, other Go developers will expect it to be in the standard Go format.
 With **_Go, all you have to do is run `go fmt`_**.